mcdonc/.nixconfig/videos/colorcal/script.rst

 - Make sure your monitor won't turn off or go dim due to its internal poweroff and energy settings.
 Maybe wipe it down a bit.
+I think ``dispcal`` shuts off the screen lock while it's running but YMMV depending on your setup, so it might not be a bad idea to turn off any screen lock or blanking you have.
   Optionally, set your screen wallpaper to an all-black color and hide any icons or docks on the screen.
 I'm not sure if this is required for LCD monitors, but I do it for good measure.
 I also turn off the lights in the room.

 - Invoke ``dispcal``, tellng it to output an ICC profile::